Armenian national awakening: Armenian Question Perspective

-The stipulation in favor of Armenian autonomy in the treaty of Berlin produced an immediate change.
-Unfortunately there were special difficulties for the realization of the so-called Ottoman liberal political program that could end with what article stipulated.
+The stipulation in favor of Armenian autonomy in the Treaty of Berlin produced an immediate change.
+Unfortunately there were special difficulties for the realization of the so-called Ottoman liberal political program.
 For one thing not all the Armenians were under the Ottoman Empire.
-As the population considered, there was Armenians in the Russian Empire approaching to 900,000 at the nineteenth century.
-Ottoman subjects amounting perhaps to 1,200,000, were distributed through the six vilayets of Sivas, Bitlis, Erzerum, Harput, Diabekir, and Van.
-In some of these districts, they had the highest ethnic minority, among the Turks, Greeks, Assyrians, Jews, and Kurds but Armenians failed to represent more than %50 percent, a clear majority, in any district with which they were associated.
-Besides other difficulties, Armenians perceived the conditions of treaty (Article LXI) of Berlin as an early realization of their autonomy, if the powers should have proceeded straightway to enforce the Armenian provision.
-The rationalization of humanitarian intervention depended also to the Cyprus Convention besides the Treaty of Berlin, 1878.
+There was Armenians in the Russian Empire approaching to 900,000 at the nineteenth century.
+Ottoman subjects amounted to perhaps 1,200,000, and were mainly distributed through the six vilayets of Sivas, Bitlis, Erzerum, Harput, Diyarbekir, and Van.
+In some of these districts they formed pluralities.
+Besides other difficulties, Armenians perceived the stipulations of the treaty (Article LXI) of Berlin as an early realization of their autonomy.
 In 1879, one year of after the agreements, the only thing missing was the practical events to enable the articles for the demand of an Armenian state.